leognk/ImageGenWithoutData/README.md

 ## Goal

 Ideally, the goal is to generate a universal, intrinsically "complex" and "interesting" dataset on par with human language or real-world images/videos, using a neural net decoder trained without any prior data.
 This would involve a self-sufficient training procedure that maximizes the generated dataset's complexity.
-Then, we would use this infinite dataset to pretrain a kind of universal computation engine that can process any data that has been adapted for it with a lightweight stem/head, a bit like LLMs, but more general (see [2]).
+Then, we would use this infinite dataset to pretrain a kind of universal computation engine that can process any data that has been adapted for it with a lightweight stem/head, a bit like LLMs[^2], but more general.

 A crucial hypothesis is that such a universal computation engine exists.
 More precisely, it means that there exists an abstract space shared by any complex datasets in which the patterns are similar for all datasets, such that any dataset translated into this abstract space can be further encoded by a single model without further training.
 This model would perform some sort of universal pattern recognition, maybe something akin to logical reasoning.
 If such a universal computation engine exists, there probably is an algorithm to build it.